Girne / Kyrenia

 Northern Cyprus, some 10 km away from Gazi Magosa (Famagusta)

-- The part of the beach 1 km after Park hotel is said to
+- The part of the beach 1 km after Park Hotel is said to

 be where gay men usually hang out and wait under the